kuzzleio/documentation/src/sdk-reference/js/6/collection/get-specifications/index.md

 # getSpecifications

-Returns the validation specifications associated to the collection.
+Returns the validation specifications associated to the `<collection>`.

 ## Signature